kaelzhang/neuron.js/README.md

 Server root location, default to `location.origin` (protocol + host).

-If no protocal is specified for a server, neuron will use `http://` as the default protocol.
+If no protocol is specified for a server, neuron will use `http://` as the default protocol.

 ### Example